Galorthay History, Family Crest & Coats of Arms

 The ancient history of the name Galorthay began soon after 1066 when the Norman Conquest of England occurred.
 It was a name given to a happy, joyous, and bold person.
 The name Galorthay derives from the nickname the galliard, which means the bold or the joyous.

 Early Origins of the Galorthay family

-Another 131 words (9 lines of text) covering the years 135 and 1351 are included under the topic Early Galorthay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Galorthay research.
+Another 66 words (5 lines of text) covering the years 135 and 1351 are included under the topic Early Galorthay History in all our PDF Extended History products and printed products wherever possible.

 Galorthay Spelling Variations

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Galorthay family name include Gaylord, Gaillard, Galliard, Gaylor, Gayleard and others.

 Early Notables of the Galorthay family (pre 1700)